 - Gibson: Orobel Gibson is the architect of this company that is synonymous with quality and tradition.
 Since 1952, it has manufactured the iconic Gibson Les Paul, which is the best-selling series in the history of the electric guitar.

 - Epiphone: initially it was Gibson's biggest competitor, but in the 50's it was absorbed by Gibson, and since then they have launched models such as the ‘Les Paul Standar' iconized by the great Bob Marley.

 - Harley Benton: is a brand created by Masikhaus Thomann of the Thomann musical instrument store.
 Its main features are: quality, affordable prices and a wide variety of designs.

 - Parker: is perhaps the greatest synonym for innovation in the service of music.
 Founded in 1993 by Ken Parker and Larry Fishman.
-It is characterized by the use of materials such as carbon fibers, titanium and various metal alloys for winding microphones and strings.
+It's characterized by the use of materials such as carbon fibers, titanium and various metal alloys for winding microphones and strings.

 - Music Man: founded by Leo Fender in 1971, is a company that manufactures high-tech instruments and where Parker got his inspiration.
-It is represented by guitarists such as John Petrucci and its most characteristic guitar is the Majestic.
+It's represented by guitarists such as John Petrucci and its most characteristic guitar is the Majestic.

 Parts of an electric guitar

 Like any other guitar, the electric guitar is composed of a body, neck, fretboard, bridge and headstock.
 To these basic parts of any guitar, we must add the microphones, potentiometers, microphone selector, tremolo lever and ¼” jack input.

 - Body: manufactured in solid wood, with good mechanical properties, resistance to breaking and bending.
 It's the most resonant part of the instrument, and is responsible for the quality of its sound.